IrishMarineInstitute/docker-argo-erddap/README.md

 ## Exposing to the public

 To expose your ERDDAP on a public url, use the baseUrl function.
-Here we see the baseUrl being set after exposing ERDDAP on the default http port.
+Here we see the baseUrl being set on an insttance which exposes  ERDDAP on the default http port.

-    docker run -d -p 80:8080 --name=myargos argo-erddap docker exec -i -t myargos baseUrl http://idockan02.northeurope.cloudapp.azure.com docker stop myargos
+    docker exec -i -t myargos baseUrl http://idockan02.northeurope.cloudapp.azure.com docker stop myargos
     docker start myargos